GenericMappingTools/gmt/CODE_CONVENTIONS.md

 (e.g., *#define GMT_TEXT_CLEARANCE 15*) are set via [gmt_dev.h](src/gmt_dev.h)
 and are thus available to C/C++ developers.
 Unlike the API enums, there is no method to access these values via a GMT_Get_Enum-type function.

+### Private structs, enums, and constants

+Structures, enums and constants just used in one modules should have names that start with the uppercase name of the module, e.g., *struct GRDEDIT_A A* is the sub-structure that handles the -A option in grdedit.